niharhEAVR/Cohort-3.0-Webdev/class_42/01_notes/03_very_imp_settings.md

 ---

 ### **5️⃣ Repeat the Same Steps for `ws-backend`**
 Follow the exact same process for `ws-backend`:
-- Install TypeScript
+- Add the dependency in `package.json`
 - Extend the shared `tsconfig.json`
-- Add the dependency in `package.json`

-Now, both `http-backend` and `ws-backend` share the same TypeScript configuration, making the project more maintainable and scalable. 🚀